 The Fellowship of Australian Writers WA was founded in 1938 to support Western Australian writers, and promote the literature created by them.

 Each month, we host writing groups, book launches, author talks and poetry readings, as well as engaging in collaborations with our fellow writer's centres.
-The Vickers Library of West Australian works is also located at Tom Collins House and Mattie Furphy House, which are side by side at the Swanbourne Heritage Precinct at Allen Park.
+Our activities are based at two historic homes, Tom Collins House and Mattie Furphy House, which are side by side at the Swanbourne Heritage Precinct at Allen Park.

-We welcome writers of all ages to become a part of our supportive community -

-we are here for aspiring, emerging and established writers.
+We welcome writers of all ages to become a part of our supportive community.
+We are here for aspiring, emerging and established writers.

 We also are closely involved with the Writers' Room at the Vancouver Arts Centre in Albany.

-Community + Outreach
+Community and Outreach